guilgautier/DPPy/docs/finite_dpps/exact_sampling.rst

 Exact sampling
 **************

-The procedure stems from the fact that :ref:`generic DPPs are mixtures of projection DPPs <finite_dpps_mixture>`, suggesting the following two steps algorithm given the spectral decomposition of the inclusion kernel :math:`\mathbf{K}`
+The procedure stems from the fact that :ref:`generic DPPs are mixtures of projection DPPs <finite_dpps_mixture>`, suggesting the following two steps algorithm given the spectral decomposition of the correlation kernel :math:`\mathbf{K}`

 .. math::